joshbarber/life-memories-project/README.md

 ### Introduction
 Life Memories is a project inspired by Instagram where users can upload an image along with any thoughts or comments they have with the assocaited images.

+### Tools Used
+React.js, MongoDB Atlas Cloud Server, Axios, Redux

+Make sure you have node.js installed and run with npm start